What is a virtual COM port?

-- A serial communications program, such as MTTTY serial terminal.
+- A serial communications program, such as MTTTY serial terminal provided on our website.

-- Virtual serial port software, such as NetBurners Virtual COM Port Driver.
+- Virtual serial port software, such as NetBurners Virtual COM Port Driver provided in our website.

-- A serial to ethernet adapter.
-Any of the NetBurner serial to ethernet solutions will work.
+- A Serial to Ethernet adapter.
+Any of NetBurner’s serial to ethernet solutions will work.

 Our test setup

-In our scenario the "legacy serial application" is the MTTTY application on the right.
-We will create a virtual serial port on COM1 which will send data to the NetBurner serial to Ethernet device server.
-The serial to ethernet device will send the network data out of its serial port (db9).
-We will read this data using a serial to USB converter.
-We will again use the MTTTY application to read serial data on COM3.
-The expected final behavior is that if we send data from one window, it will show up in the other and vice versa.
+In our scenario the "legacy serial application" is the MTTTY application installed on our laptop which has an Ethernet connection and one USB port.
+First, we will create a virtual serial port on COM20 which will send data to the NetBurner serial to Ethernet (S2E) device server over the Ethernet connection.
+The NetBurner device will then send the received network data out of its own serial port (DB9) back to the laptop.
+This data will be read using the USB port on the laptop with the help of the USB to serial converter.
+We will use a second MTTTY terminal to read serial data from our USB converted serial port, COM6.
+The expected final behavior is that if we send data from one window, it will show up in the other, and vice versa.

 How to setup the virtual COM port driver